 Audi doesn’t necessarily plan on implementing the winning solution on its entirety, but contests of this nature provide many advantages besides implementation:

-Firstly, they bring much-needed focus to the thinking of company’s scientists and engineers through dialogue with external community members with fresh eyes.
-Additionally, Audi can build up a library of potential solutions for improvement without committing to payments or specific timeline.
+Firstly, they bring much-needed focus to the thinking of the company’s scientists and engineers through dialogue with external community members with fresh eyes.
+Additionally, Audi can build up a library of potential solutions for improvement without committing to payments or a specific timeline.
 How is this possible?

 Well, the contest participants retain the copyright and rights of their concepts and can use them in any way they see fit.
 However, by submitting their solutions they give their consent to Audi’s right to implement their submission, either in part or in full.

 Even though there may be no immediate tangible benefit to open innovation competitions such as this, the advantages for both participants and hosts are many.
 For example:

 Lastly, such contests are a cheap yet effective way to identify bright engineering and technology talent.
 In fact, it seems much better to expose potential candidates to the real problems the company wants to address instead of conducting regular job interviews.